Keeping warm is essential and no other backpacking quilt does that quite as well as the Therm-a-Rest Corus.

 It seems to also work well in humid and dumper conditions (after a rainy day or at down) thanks to an effective Nikwax hydrophobic down treatment.
 It also offers ThermaCapture lining to pile up your body heat for better warmth regulation.

-To avoid slipping around, Vesper 32 is equipped with SynergyLink connectors which secure a sleeping pad underneath you.
+To avoid slipping around, Corus is equipped with SynergyLink connectors which secure a sleeping pad underneath you.
 To avoid draft getting into the quilt, it has the snap neck closure, perimeter side baffles and even an insulated footbox.

-Secured to your sleeping pad and reflecting your own body heat even in humid conditions, Therm-a-Rest Vesper 32 is a well-packable quilt suitable for pretty much any backpacking and camping trip within its generous temperature rating of 20F (-6C).
+Secured to your sleeping pad and reflecting your own body heat even in humid conditions, the Therm-a-Rest Corus is a well-packable quilt suitable for pretty much any backpacking and camping trip within its generous temperature rating of 20F (-6C).

-The Magma Trail Quilt 30 is a rather lightweight and well-designed backpacking quilt.
-Offering 10.5oz of 850 fill-power goose down, it has a temperature rating of 30F / -1C, so can work on cooler nights although it might not be ideal for higher altitude adventures.
+The OneTigris Featherlite Quilt is a rather lightweight and well-designed backpacking quilt.
+It works well on cooler nights although it might not be ideal for higher altitude adventures.

 In order to understand quilt features that would provide the best experience, consider the following list of things to pay attention to before purchasing.

 Natural Fill: The use of natural duck or goose down in the construction of quilts ensures the quality of your experience.
 This kind of fill translates into better warmth and insulation.
 Due to the nature of the down insulation and the fill-power thereof, natural fill quilts compress relatively well thus making storage and travel manageable.